Chinenyeonukogu/Chinenyeonukogu/README.md

 - 👋 Hi, I’m @Chinenyeonukogu
-- 👀 I’m interested...in data engineering roles
+- 👀 I’m interested...in cloud security roles
-- 🌱 I’m currently learning ...Database management system
+- 🌱 I’m currently learning ...IT security
-- 💞️ I’m looking to collaborate on ...database project
+- 💞️ I’m looking to collaborate on ...cloud security project

 <!---
 Chinenyeonukogu/Chinenyeonukogu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.